NamelessProj/Secret-Santa/README.md

 That's simple, one person give a gift to another person but, the one who receive the doesn't know who gave them the gift.

 ## About the project (my project)
-You only have to go to the [index.html](index.html).
+You only have to go to the [index.php](index.php).
 There, you can add as many entry as you want and of course completed them.

 When you got everything done, you can click on the button "Generated" or "Générer" then, you got what you want.